-Low self-esteem often results from the barrage of negative messages that our minds are exposed to daily.
+Low self esteem often results from the barrage of negative messages that our minds are exposed to daily.
 This becomes even more important when we stop to think that many of these messages are being absorbed subconsciously and having an effect on our conscious lives.
-There are several things we can do to counteract those negative messages including limiting our news consumption and increasing our exposure to positive thoughts and messages.
+There are several things we can do to improve your self esteem including limiting our news consumption and increasing our exposure to positive thoughts and messages.

 I’m not going to concentrate on how to limit your news consumption because there is so much information available about that.
 (But I will remind you that we can choose which news to watch and when to watch it).
 But I do want to dwell on how powerful affirmations can be for retraining our minds and making long-term behavioral changes.